NEW: Vietnamese take to the streets to protest against perceived territorial incursions by China

 Disputes on multiple fronts

-China continues to exert its territorial dominance across the South China Sea, with recent disputes with its neighbors causing tension in Malaysia, Indonesia, the Philippines and Japan.
-Last week Chinese fishing boat and its 11 crew members were apprehended by Philippine authorities near the Spratly Islands, another disputed region in the South China Sea.
+Meanwhile, a Chinese fishing boat and its 11 crew members were apprehended on Tuesday by Philippine authorities near the Spratly Islands, another disputed region in the South China Sea.

 Philippine officials say the boat was carrying a large number of endangered species and they seized the boat “to uphold Philippine sovereign rights” in the disputed waters.